alihamzaio/alihamzaio/README.md

 # Hi, I'm Ali Hamza

-Full Stack Developer in Lahore, Pakistan (UTC+5).
+Full Stack Developer in Lahore, Pakistan.
 3+ years building web apps with React, Next.js, Node.js, and AWS.
 I also work on Web3 when the product needs it.

 Open to remote full-time and contract roles worldwide.